Table of Contents

 Method 2.
 Find scanned files by checking...Full steps

-The scanned documents can be located by Mac users using the Finder or Spotlight.
-In the Finder or Spotlight window, type your search terms into the search field, such as the file extension or file name.
+The documents can be located by Mac users using the Finder or Spotlight.
+In the Finder or Spotlight window, type your search terms into the search field, such as the file types or file name.

-Scanned documents and photos are saved by default on your Mac device's pictures folder.
+Scanned files and photos are saved by default on your Mac device's pictures folder.
 Here is how to access the Pictures folder using Finder on Mac:

 - Go to "Finder" and then select "Home."